-Peter Nygren – Individualised, more efficient cancer therapy
+Peter Nygren – New and individualised cancer treatment

 The main objective of our research is to improve the efficacy of cancer treatment by providing information allowing for optimal drug selection for the individual patient.
-We also want to identify new compounds with enhanced efficacy against tumour types for which effective therapies are lacking.
+We also want to identify and develop potentially new and more active cancer drugs.

 In recent years new drugs have been developed but the experience so far is that only a small fraction of treated patients might experience good effect of these drugs.
 At the group level, the benefit is mostly modest.